-Students also meet every Friday lunchtime to check in with the project leader and get information and training on the activities to come.
+Students also meet weekly to check in with the project leader and get information and training on the activities to come.

 Who Can Apply?

-Late each year, Year 7 students can attend a WPCA Launch Evening after which they are invited to apply to complete the WPCA during Year 8.
+Late each year, Year 7 students can attend a WPC Launch Evening after which they are invited to apply to complete the WPC during Year 8.
 Approximately 30 students are able to participate each year.

-If you are a business owner and would be interested in financially supporting this programme please contact the School office.
+We currently do not any financial sponsors to help make the WPC programme more financially viable.
+If you are a business owner and would be interested in financially supporting this programme, please contact the school office.